Mjz86/C_colon/mcc.md

 the standard library aims to have many of the widely used utilities, for example networking libraries, asynchronous frameworks and web like UI development utilities.

-this is because the standard can change the ABI of these components at later versions so it doesn't need to worry about backwards compatibility.
+this is because the standard can change the ABI of these components at later versions so it does not need to worry about backwards compatibility.